-The tyranny that stands and thrives in time, taking various forms – monarchy, theocracy, presidential – does not happen by chance.
+The tyranny that stands and thrives in various forms – monarchy, theocracy, presidential – does not happen by chance.
 It feeds on reflexes and practices prevailing in the population.
 From his baby talk till his last breath, the behaviour of the Iranian, consciously or not, is shaped by a maxim attributed to Ali, son of Muhammad: « Amre be ma’aroof / Nahi az monker ». امر به معروف و نهى از منکر

 Amre be Ma’aroof

 Amre be ma’aroof engages the devotee to exhort his family and close circles to follow the good thoughts and practices of the faith, and to supervise their behaviour.
 From this stems the antonymous Nahi az Monker, which encourages the devotee to prevent his family and close circles from having bad thoughts and practices contrary to the faith.
 The practice of advising people based on this maxim is open for all to see and comment on.

 The maxim has made its way over the centuries in the collective unconsciousness.
 It is now part of the culture and daily reflexes of every Iranian, from the devotee to the atheist, anywhere in the world he may reside.
 The stock phrases of Tâârofs have soaked it up. « It’s good to … » is Amre be Ma’aroof. « It’s bad to … » is Nahi az Monker.

 Who updates the register of good or evil?
 Who judges whether the reading of “Das Kapital” is good or bad?
 Who says that listening to Lady Gaga’s songs is good or bad?